SiKh2025/InMemoryDB/README.md

-# DataProcessingandStorageAssignment
+# InMemoryDB
 **Overview**:

-This C++ program, titled DataProcessingandStorageAssignment, implements an in-memory key-value database that supports basic transaction functionality.
+This C++ program implements an in-memory key-value database that supports basic transaction functionality.
 It allows setting and getting integer values by string keys within transactions, with the capability to commit or rollback changes made during a transaction.

 **Requirements**: